-We are building self confidence in young people, by giving them the opportunity to dress up, to be beautiful and to be special, maybe for the first time in there life.
+I believe we are building self confidence in young people, by giving them the opportunity to dress up, to feel beautiful and to be special, maybe for the first time in there life.
 When you feel good about the way you look, it builds confidence.
 When you have confidence, you make better decisions.
 I believe that with self confidence and a good self image, students make better decisions.
-Maybe they choose to not take drugs, to stay in school, to build a better future for themselves which ultimately provides a better community for all of us.
+Maybe they choose to stay in school or to not take drugs, maybe they learn how to give back to community and to build a better future for themselves which ultimately provides a better community for all of us.

-The Stories Several years ago we had a young woman and her father come to find a dress, I noticed them early in the day because of the smiles on there faces, every time I walked by they smiled big smiles, and patiently waited.
-When it came her turn to try on dresses, she was so sweet, she tried on dresses came out of the dressing room and twrilled in each dress for her father to look and help her decide which one.
-They were both so pleasant and so gracious, and they were really enjoying the moment.
+The Stories Several years ago we had a young woman and her father come to find a dress, I noticed them early in the day because of their smiles, every time I walked by them they smiled big smiles, and patiently waited for several hours.
+When it came her turn to try on dresses, she was so sweet, she tried on several dresses in each one she came out of the dressing room where she twrilled for her father to see and help her decide which one.
+They were both so pleasant and so gracious, it was obvious they were really enjoying the moment.
 She found a beautiful dress and then selected a few accessories to match.
 My husband Rob had been working in the steaming area and was bagging the dresses for the girls as they left.
-He had some time to talk with the father who shared with him there story.
-It seems this girls mother had taken ill with cancer the year before and financially and emotionally the family was devastated.
-The father had cut back on workd to care for the mother, they lived modestily.
+He had some time to talk with the father who shared with him their story.
+It seems this girls mother had been ill with cancer for over two years.
+Financially and emotionally the family was devastated.
+The father had cut back on work to care for the mother, they lived very modestly.
 This young girl was a senior and did not go to the prom the year before because of the health and finances of her mother.
-Mothers health had not improved and was not expected to live much longer, she wanted her daughter to go to prom.
+Mothers health had not improved and was not expected to, she wanted her daughter to go to prom.
 Financially they could not have afforded it.
 Emotionally they need to.
 If not for this event, she would not have gone.
-Because of this event, smiles and joy touched the lifes of a family who needed it.
+Because of this event, smiles and joy touched the life of this family.

 I told this story to a few girls last year who asked me why we did this event.
 One of the girls said to me "You know, I would not be able to go to the prom without this help also, both my parents are drug addicts."